rjhilgefort/dotfiles-2020/README.md

 ## Spaces Reordering

 By default, spaces will reorder so you'll want to turn that off:
-System Preferences > Mission Control > Automatically rearrange ...
+System Preferences > Mission Control > Automatically rearrange > off

 ## SSH